Ford Fusion Performance

-Ford took away the Fusion’s V6 engine option for 2013.
-The redesigned Fusion now offers only four-cylinder engines.
-The base 2.5-liter engine makes 175 horsepower and is mated to a six-speed automatic transmission.
-The 1.6-liter EcoBoost produces more torque than the base 2.5-liter engine, but slightly less horsepower at 173.
-If you use premium gas, that number increases to 178 horsepower.
-This engine can be paired with either a six-speed automatic or manual.
-A start/stop fuel saving system is optional with the 1.6-liter engine and automatic.
-The most powerful engine available is a 2.0-liter EcoBoost that makes 231 horsepower (240 with premium gas).
-A six-speed automatic with paddle shifters is mated to this engine, and this powertrain is the only one with available all-wheel drive.
+All Fusion models have four-cylinder engines.
+The base engine in the 2014 Fusion is a 2.5-liter engine that makes 175 horsepower and is mated to a six-speed automatic transmission.
+A turbocharged 1.6-liter EcoBoost engine is available, which produces 177 horsepower (182 with premium gas) and is paired with a six-speed manual transmission.
+New for 2014 is a turbocharged 1.5-liter EcoBoost that makes 181 horsepower and is mated to the six-speed auto.
+The most powerful engine is the turbocharged 2.0-liter EcoBoost that makes 231 horsepower (240 with premium gas).
+This engine is paired with a six-speed auto with paddle shifters.
+This powertrain is the only one with available all-wheel drive.
 EPA fuel economy estimates range from 22/31 mpg city/highway for the AWD 2.0-liter EcoBoost model to 25/37 mpg for the 1.6-liter EcoBoost engine and manual transmission.
-The 1.6-liter EcoBoost with the automatic is expected to be the high-volume model, and it gets 23/36 mpg.
+The 2.0-liter EcoBoost’s estimates are great for the class.

 Handling and Braking

 Auto critics say the Ford Fusion is one of the sportier handlers in the class, adding that it is poised through turns, and its steering is very accurate.
 They also like that the Fusion’s brakes are strong.
 All-wheel drive is available on Titanium models.

 - “Driven through turns, the Fusion is confident and composed, and the steering is remarkably communicative." -- Edmunds

 - "On the road, the Fusion impresses with its athletic demeanor, shrinking around you at speed like a sport sedan." -- AutoTrader